 Professional technicians can detect any leaks during an inspection, determine the necessary repairs and seal or insulate them properly.
 This helps trap the cool air inside your home, so your air conditioner can function efficiently.

 Schedule Annual AC Maintenance

 Professional maintenance is one of the best ways to ensure broken parts do not impact your cooling unit’s operation, maximizing its long-term dependability.
 Annual tune-ups usually include an inspection, safety tests, cleaning, repairs and more to prolong the life and efficiency of your system.
 They also reduce the risk of breakdowns by catching minor issues before they become costly repairs.

-To schedule preventative maintenance for your HVAC unit, call Surgi’s Heating & Air Conditioning!
+To schedule preventative maintenance for your HVAC unit, call Surgi’s Heating, Cooling & Plumbing!
 Serving New Orleans and the surrounding areas since 1964, our Ironclad Guarantees and licensed, experienced professionals aim to provide the highest-quality services in Southern Louisiana.
 Become a part of our SHIELD Membership Plan and contact us today!